XRF V2: A Dataset for Action Summarization with Wi-Fi Signals, and IMUs in Phones, Watches, Earbuds, and Glasses: Introduction

 (1) XRF V2 Dataset: We have collected the XRF V2 dataset, which consists of 16 participants performing continuous indoor actions across three different environments, totaling 30 unique actions.
 This dataset provides a rich resource for indoor continuous action understanding tasks and systems, offering valuable data for advancing research in this area.

-(2) New Task, Method, and Evaluation Metric: We introduce the novel task of action summarization, a new human indoor action understanding task.
+(2) New Task, Method, and Evaluation Metric: We introduce the novel task of action summarization using Wi-Fi and IMU signals in smart-home environments, a new human indoor action understanding task.
 We also propose a new evaluation metric, Response Meaning Consistency (RMC), to assess the performance of action summarization.
 We further design a novel method, XRFMamba, to effectively tackle this task.
 Compared to existing state-of-the-art methods, XRFMamba demonstrates superior performance in action summarization.

 (3) Smart Home Intelligent Agents: We demonstrate that continuous sensory data from wearable and Wi-Fi devices, when combined with large language models (LLMs), can enable the development of intelligent agents within smart homes.
 These agents, such as personal assistants, health assistants, and home assistants, can offer various services, including task reminders, personalized health monitoring, climate control, and more, contributing to the intelligence of smart home systems.